GEM: Gaussian Embedding Modeling for Out-of-Distribution Detection in GUI Agents

 \subsection{Pilot Study with Popular OOD Detection Methods}

-The existing popular OOD detection methods~\cite{malinin2018predictive, yang2024generalized} can be broadly categorized into two main types: embedding-based methods~\cite{lee2018simple} and uncertainty-based methods~\cite{gal2016dropout}.
+Existing popular OOD detection methods~\cite{malinin2018predictive, yang2024generalized} can be broadly categorized into two main types: embedding-based methods~\cite{lee2018simple} and uncertainty-based methods~\cite{gal2016dropout}.
 Based on existing research~\cite{dong2024multiood,lu2024recent} in OOD detection for (M)LLMs, we used three embedding-based methods and two uncertainty-based methods for experimentation.

-We evaluated the five OOD detection methods used as baselines across eight datasets spanning three platforms.
+We evaluated the methods used as baselines across eight datasets spanning three platforms.
 Following standard OOD detection method evaluation criteria~\cite{luan2021out,cui2022out}, we plotted the ROC curve and reported the area under the receiver operating characteristic curve (AUROC)~\cite{metz1978basic} and false positive rate at 95\% true positive rate (FPR95).

 The pilot experiment results are shown in Table~\ref{pilot}.
 The AUROC metric reflects the separability between OOD and ID datasets achieved by different methods.
 Even the best baseline performances only range from 76.14\% to 89.77\%, barely reaching the acceptable level expected for OOD detection.
 The FPR95 metric measures the false positive rate when the true positive rate reaches 95\%.
 Pilot experiments show that even the best baselines result in an FPR95 of 31.75\% to 48.92\%, indicating that while maintaining 95\% task success for the GUI agent, 31.75\% to 48.92\% of OOD tasks would be mistakenly executed, posing significant risks.